‘Fifty Shades Of Grey: The Musical’? Could This Soon Be The New Bachelorette Party Trend?

-First the book, then the movie and now the musical?
-If you are super excited to see Fifty Shades Darker next month and are perhaps a bit sad that there is only one more movie left in the trilogy, then you are bound to be exuberant over the news that a Fifty Shades of Grey: The Musical is currently in talks and being considered to be produced on London’s prestigious West End and Broadway!
+First the book, then the movie, and now the musical?
+If you are super excited to see Fifty Shades Darker next month and are perhaps a bit sad that there is only one more movie left in the trilogy, then you are bound to be exuberant over the news that Fifty Shades of Grey: The Musical is currently in talks and being considered to be produced on London’s prestigious West End and Broadway.

 50 Shades of Grey (The Musical) – and…… discuss…. https://t.co/hgYrpvtb4a pic.twitter.com/A2aYQdrNCZ